Authentic Communication Group Fridays

-- The group is limited to 8 participants and meets on Zoom twice a month for 2 hours
+- The group meets on Zoom twice a month for 2 hours

 - Each meeting is recorded, so you can watch the recording later

-- You can meet privately on the phone with your facilitator once a quarter to discuss your learning or any challenges you’re facing
+- You can meet privately with your facilitator for 30 minutes once a quarter to discuss your learning or any challenges you’re facing

 In the group you might practice:

-- Naming what you see about power dynamics
+- Naming what you noticed about power dynamics

 - Raising difficult issues with care

-- Exploring how gender, race, class, sexual orientation and ability impact the group
+- Exploring how gender, race, class, and ability impact the group

 - Communicating mindfully, even when you are emotionally triggered